smeusekentik/agg/README.md

 ## Agg.py

-This is a quick python script that takes CSV cidr blocks at STDIN and aggregates them.
+This is a quick python script that takes CSV cidr blocks from a file or STDIN and aggregates them.

 ## Usage